aashka-trivedi/nombank-support-identification/README.md

 6. Model 2 arg: Model trained with word-related and distance-related features, and transparent-noun related features which has knowledge of the predicate and all arguments
 7. Model 3: Trained with word-related features, distance related features, transparent-noun related features, and support verb related features.
 The model only has knowledge of the predicate
 8. Model 3 arg: Model trained with word-related and distance-related features, transparent-noun related features and support verb related features which has knowledge of the predicate and all arguments
+9. Model 4: Trained with word-related features, distance related features, transparent-noun related features, support verb related features, and previous word tag.
+The model only has knowledge of the predicate
+10. Model 4 arg: Trained with word-related features, distance related features, transparent-noun related features, support verb related features, and previous word tag.
+The model has knowledge of the predicate and all arguments
+11. Model 5: Trained with word-related features, distance related features, and previous word tag.
+The model only has knowledge of the predicate
+12. Model 5 arg: Trained with word-related features, distance related features, and previous word tag.
+The model has knowledge of the predicate and all arguments